Details About Airwayondemand Hands On Difficult Airway Workshop

 The vast majority of the AOD events are scheduled “on demand” by a single hospital practice, teaching program or professional society (e.g, national or state meetings) and held on-site at the groups choice of date and venue.
 The AOD mission is to advance practitioner critical airway decision making and skills through a high-level program featuring up-to-date, evidence based didactics, real patient examples and hands-on task training, and when practical based on group size, simulation.

-The on-site, on-demand scheduling of an AOD event realizes a tremendous cost savings for any group - practitioners attending a national difficult airway course will spend upwards of $2000 on travel, lodging and tuition.
+The on-site, on-demand scheduling of an AOD event realizes a tremendous cost savings for any group - practitioners attending a national difficult airway management course will spend upwards of $2000 on travel, lodging and tuition.
 Additionally, travel entails lost work days for both the learner and facility, and lost family time.
 The AOD student completes 6 hours of didactics on-line, at their leisure, and then attends 2 hours of update and Q&A and 2 or more hours of hands-on practice live, in-person for a total or 9 Category 1, CME or CEU.

 The program: